philter87/kubernetes-abc/a-docker/readme.md

 node index.js
 ```

 > Why nodejs?
 Because it is very simple.
-One file "index.js" with 13 lines of code
+One file "index.js" with a few lines of code

 #### Build and run with docker
 ```bash